 prismVL' :: (b -> t) -> (s -> Either t a) -> PrismVL' s t a b

-prismVL' bt seta = dimap seta (either point (fmap bt)) . right'
+prismVL' bt seta = dimap seta (either point (fmap bt)) . right'then we could define

 type AffTraversalVL s t a b =